 We embraced the values of the South Australian public sector:

-Our 4 strategic pillars guiding our functions, objectives and deliverables for the 2020–21 year were:
+There were 5 strategic priorities guiding our functions, objectives and deliverables for the 2021-22 year.

-- Whole of government leadership: Lead a high-performing South Australian public sector.
+Lead a well governed and high performing South Australian public sector.

-- Our people: Be a high-performing and effective central agency.
+Be a high performing and effective central agency.

 - Cabinet Office